Davey Boy Smith Jr.: Early life

 Harry Francis Smith was born on August 2, 1985, in Calgary, Alberta, Canada.
-He is of predominantly British descent through his father, professional wrestler David Smith who was from Greater Manchester, England, and his mother Diana Hart who belongs to a large family of Ulster Scot heritage.
+He is of predominantly British descent through his father, professional wrestler David Smith who hailed from Greater Manchester, England, and his mother Diana Hart who belongs to a large family of Ulster Scot heritage.
 Smith also has Greek ancestry through his maternal great-grandmother, Irish ancestry through his maternal great-grandfather, long-distance runner Harry James Smith, and Italian ancestry through his paternal grandmother.

 He has a younger sister named Georgia who is a voice over artist and wrestling personality.

 Smith's mother Diana is a Hart family member, being the youngest daughter of wrestler Stu Hart and promoter Helen Hart, thus he is the nephew of her eleven siblings, all of whom have been involved in wrestling in one way or another.
 His maternal cousins Natalya Neidhart, Matthew, Teddy, Matt, Bruce Jr. and Torrin Hart, as well as step-cousin Mike also wrestle or used to wrestle, while Lindsay is an on-air personality.
 Smith is close with Natalya as the two lived together as children while their fathers were wrestling as a team.
-He is also very good friends with her husband T.J.
+He is very good friends with her husband T.J.
 Wilson whom he shared an apartment with at one point.

-His father's family also have a history in wrestling, his father and his cousin Thomas "The Dynamite Kid" Billington wrestled as a tag-team for many years and Billington's daughter Bronwyne is a wrestling valet.
-He is also second cousin to Dynamite's two nephews Thomas Billington II and Mark Billington II who are wrestlers as well.
+His father's family have a history in wrestling.
+His father and his cousin Thomas "The Dynamite Kid" Billington wrestled as a tag-team for many years and Billington's daughter Bronwyne is a wrestling valet.
+He is second cousin to Dynamite's two nephews Thomas Billington II and Mark Billington II, who are wrestlers as well.